thiagoelias99/nest-template-todo/README.md

 - Units, integrations and end-to-end test with [Jest](https://jestjs.io/).
 - Documentation build with [Swagger](https://swagger.io/) plugin.

+## Deploy
+- This api is deployed at [Render Cloud](https://render.com/) server at [https://nest-template-todo.onrender.com/](https://nest-template-todo.onrender.com/).
+- Deploy uses a stateful sqlite database that is recreated every time that server restart.

 ## Api Documentation
 - The api documentation can be accessed while running in development mode at [http://localhost:3000/api](http://localhost:3000/api)